bork0047/CM4025-Enterprise-Web-Development/README.md

 So what I haven't managed to do is to allow users to edit existing quotes, althought I attempted it, but it ruined my whole script, also edit the prompt from the Login, Register and Change password pages to take the user to the next page.
 Will write a Linux guide on this one day.

+I am grateful for my struggles in both univercity and with this coursework in particular, because of how hard it was, and how it inspired me to debug and learn for hours.
+Wrote 15 pages out of a notebook with commands and different methods... amazing.
+Thanks to all of my teachers and I will be showing my future work on github, thanks to their inspiration.